mlwilkerson/terser-collapse-vars-perf-regression/README.md

 4. `./node_modules/.bin/uglifyjs --compress collapse_vars=true --output output.js index.js`

-This will produce a tree-shaken outupt bundle in <1 second, depending on hardware.
+This will produce a tree-shaken output bundle in <1 second, depending on hardware.

 This uses `uglify-js@2.8.29`, which is the package version that webpack 3.12.0 depends upon.